 - The IIntruderPayloadGeneratorFactory method createNewInstance() now receives an instance of a new interface, IIntruderAttack, which the extension can use to obtain details about the Intruder attack in which the payload generator will be used.

-The last point is the only case where a method signature within the draft API has actually changed (as opposed to new methods and interfaces being added), so hopefully there are mininal effects on any extensions that people have created using the draft API.
+The last point is the only case where a method signature within the draft API has actually changed (as opposed to new methods and interfaces being added), so hopefully, tere are minimal effects on any extensions that have been created using the draft API.

-The new API is now “final”, in the sense that we only anticipate making small incremental changes to the API for the foreseeable future, and those changes should be backwards compatible.
+The new API is now “final”, in the sense that we only anticipate making small incremental changes to the API for the foreseeable future, and those changes should be backward compatible.

 The final API and links to all the sample extensions are available here.